Thórsmörk – Rjúpnafell and the hidden valley

 Views along the Stangarháls track on the north side of the Krossá river.

-The Rjúpnafell track leads off from the main loop on the Thórsmörk side of the valley.
-It takes about 6 hours to the top and back from either Básar, Langidalur or the Volcano Huts in Húsadalur.
+The Rjúpnafell hiking track leads off from the main Thórsmörk loop, near the Langidalur hut on the north side of the valley.
+It takes about 5 to 6 hours to the top and back from Langidalur.
+From Básar or the Volcano Huts in Húsadalur it’s another half an hour to reach the start of the track.

-Add a few more if you return via the Trollakirkja and Slyppugil canyon on the Thórsmörk loop.
+Add 1 or 2 more hours if you want to return via the Trollakirkja and Slyppugil canyon on the Thórsmörk loop.

 Footbridges over the Krossá river

 From the Básar side you have to walk across the stony riverbed and cross the Krossá over two footbridges, placed at varying locations depending on where it flows.
-Follow the ridge up to Stangarháls, where you will find some of the famous views over the valley all along the edges.
+Once you’re on the north side, follow the ridge up to Stangarháls.
+All along the edges you will find some of the famous views over the valley.
 Continue across the rolling mossy fields towards Trollakirka.

 The troll’s church is further along the Thórsmörk loop, but you will see a rickety wooden sign pointing towards Rjúpnafell before you get to the church.